pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ## Overview

 Pulumi Crosswalk for Amazon Web Services (AWS) provides better AWS API management through significantly easier ways of programming an API Gateway.
-This includes using infrastructure as code techniques for simple, declarative APIs, including easy Lambda-based handlers.
+This includes using infrastructure as code techniques for simple, declarative APIs, including easy Lambda integration.

+Full examples can be found in the [Pulumi Registry for the AWS API Gateway component](https://www.pulumi.com/registry/packages/aws-apigateway/).

 ## Create and Configure Routes